jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 ===================

 Usually in all the platforms there will be two MMC instances of which one would be SD and the other would be eMMC.
-The index of them can vary from one class of platforms to the other.
-For a given platform, the device
-number: **mmcdev=[0:1]** can be found in the following way:
+The device index of them can vary from one class of platforms to the other.
+For a given platform, the device index can be found in the following way:

 .. code-block:: console